kayex/sirius/README.md

 ]
 ```

-You can then start the main service by simply running the `sirius` executable:
+You can then start the main service by simply running the `sirius-local` executable:
 ```
-$ ./sirius
+$ ./sirius-local
 ```

 ## Can I request a new extension?